 To understand mindful eating, Anderson said, it can be helpful to first define mindless eating.

 Some common examples: late-night snacking in front of the TV, devouring lunch on autopilot while working at your desk or going through a pint of ice cream because you’re stressed out.

 “When you’re distracted,” she explained, “it’s all-too-easy to disengage and lose awareness of your food, which often leads to overeating.”

 Using food to relieve stress, boredom and other strong feelings is called emotional eating.
 And, these days, due to the ongoing coronavirus crisis, we’re feeling all the emotions.
 Unfortunately, this can lead to less-than-healthy cravings and poor food decisions.

-Turning to food for comfort is a normal human response, Logan said.
+Turning to food for comfort is a normal human response, Anderson said.
 But, to improve our health and stay well, it’s essential to be aware of these mindless eating patterns.

 How mindful eating helps

 Based on the idea of mindfulness — a Buddhist concept that inspired researchers like Jon Kabat-Zinn, creator of Mindfulness Based Stress Reduction (MBSR) — the practice of mindful eating includes:

 - Tuning in to your body before, during and after a meal